fagan2888/ada-project/README.md

 ##Deliverable:
   Viz of some features (scoring singular players, aggregated statistics per role, distribution of main role played by ranking) predicting platform that takes the id (name and region) and role of the present players and returns the winning chance of each side

-##Timeplan:
- * *Mid-November*:
-   * Get accustomed to the match api and have a basic query system working

- * *Early December*:
-   * Have a continuous crawling system allowing us to get offline data (at least last 3 months of data for a region)
-   * Initial features generating system + prediction system

- * *Mid-December*:
-   * Tune the features to improve the prediction accuracy

- * *End of December*:
-   * Build an online prediction system that takes players + roles in a match and returns winning chances

- * *January*:
-   * Create an online viz of the features identified during the tuning (by player)
-   * Create a viz of the evolution of the champion features (wrt time)